codecrafters-io/build-your-own-kafka/stage_descriptions/creating-topics-06-fl3.md

 - Each topic result has the correct error code (0 for success, appropriate error codes for failures).
 - The `throttle_time_ms` field in the response is `0`.
 - The `name` field in each topic response corresponds to the topic name in the request.
+TODO: details
 - Successfully created topics have their metadata written to the `__cluster_metadata` topic.
+TODO: details
+- The topic directory structure is created in the log directory.
 - Failed topics have appropriate error messages.

 ## Notes

 - The CreateTopics request can contain multiple topics, and each should be processed independently.
-- The response should contain a result for each topic in the request, in the same order.